Things to do

 White Rock Conservation Park

 A veritable gold mine for adventurous families, White Rock Spring Mountain Conservation Estate contains more than 600 plant and 150 animal species including some that are threatened and endangered.
 It’s located at the headwaters of seven major waterways and contains trails in various lengths and difficulties – from a 19km round-trip to a 200m stroll.
-A 6.5km round-trip trail (allow three hours) takes you to the base of culturally significant White Rock (where visitors are asked not to climb on top of the rock) and there’s a mix of riparian, open eucalypt forest and rocky ridges for nature lovers to explore.
+A 6.5km round-trip trail (allow three hours) takes you to the base of culturally significant White Rock (where traditional owners have requested visitors not to climb on top of the rock) and there’s a mix of riparian, open eucalypt forest and rocky ridges for nature lovers to explore.
 The names of other tracks hint at their features and heritage: the Spotted Gum Trail (600m return), Boronia Trail (1.4km return), Frilled Neck Lizard Circuit (2.5km return) and Ironbark Track (4km return.
 Check out all the trails and lookouts in the White Rock Spring Mountain Trails Guide.

 It’s bigger than Brisbane’s Southbank!
 Located in the newest stage of the massive Robelle Domain Parklands, the Orion Lagoon features interconnected shallow pools, water features and plenty of open space for families to spread out.
 With depths ranging from 30cm to 1.5m and gently graded pool entries, there’s plenty to keep kids entertained here including squirting water spouts and stepping stones with lifeguards on duty all year-round.
-There’s an onsite pizza cafe, lockers and BBQs and plenty of colourful shade sails and grassed areas to BYO picnic.
+There’s an onsite cafe, lockers and BBQs and plenty of colourful shade sails and grassed areas to BYO picnic.
 Lifeguard rosters change between winter and summer, so check Orion Lagoon’s hours before heading in.

 Overlooking Orion Lagoon and its grassy knolls, Journeys Kitchen and Bar is a welcome oasis with great Toby’s Estate coffee and innovative daytime and evening menus.
 Open from 6am – 5pm every day except Friday when dinner is also served, the restaurant is in a prime position half way between Robelle Domain and Orion Shopping Centre.
 Friday nights are the time to go.
 With a heap of diner-friendly options like three tapas for $25 and $20 ribs, chef and owner Michael has put together an interesting menu that will cater to adventurous foodies as well as fussy families.
 Mains such as vegan bravo, duck carbonara and yuzu-cured pork belly cater to the adventurous while modern twists on classic staples such as bangers with mustard mash, and fish and chips mean everyone’s happy.
 There’s a great breakfast and lunch menu (did someone say breakfast carbonara?), a well-equipped kid’s play space, and plenty of outdoor seating (with heaters for cooler months).